Grand Canyon National Park

 Grand Canyon Destinations can take you to Zion National Park, the Grand Canyon, or Hoover Dam.
 Peak season at the canyon are the summer months, leaving spring and fall less crowded times to visit.
 Not only is the weather more temperate, the number of people thin out during these times.
 If you travel from June to September, expect to see larger crowds.

 By taking one of our tours, you can get to your destination without worrying about parking or access.
 A day trip to the South Rim or West Rim is always a fun travel choice from Las Vegas.
 It also gives you a break in your regular vacation routine.

 What To Expect On A South Rim Or West Rim Journey

 The travel time to the South Rim of the canyon is longer than to the West Rim.
 Therefore, tour buses leave around 6:00 AM for the South Rim.
-If you visit the West Rim, our tour bus will pick you up from or near your hotel at around 7:00 AM.
+If you visit the West Rim, the tour bus will pick you up from or near your hotel at around 7:00 AM.

 What To Wear At The Grand Canyon

 When visiting any part of the Grand Canyon, make sure you dress in layers and wear sunscreen.
 The sun can reflect strongly off canyon walls.
 The weather can also change in an instant, especially if you go from one elevation to the next.
 Be prepared when you visit Zion National Park or the canyon.
 The walls of the canyons capture the heat of the sun during the summer and the trails can be especially dangerous when it snows.

 While the surrounding sights around Las Vegas are beautiful, you still have to make sure that you stay protected from the outside elements.
 We can help with all your Grand Canyon travel needs.
 Take one of our canyon tours here at Grand Canyon Destinations, or choose to travel to Utah.
 Our friendly tour guides and well-equipped buses will make any initial tour of the sites informative and interesting.